fbpx

 At the same time, you should encourage staff to give feedback.
 When they’re included, they’ll feel more content to stay and help you build a better workplace for everyone.

 The emotional, financial, and human impact of building a recruitment and retention plan will lead you to value new employees.
-With a plan, you can help them build their careers and grow within your business:
+With a plan, you can help them develop their careers and grow within your business:

 • Spend a year collecting the voluntary turnover figures for your organisation.
 Get a sense of how turnover fluctuates throughout the year.

-• See if there are any trends, such as seniority and experience, age group, gender and role (e.g. engineers and office staff).
+• See if there are any trends, such as seniority and experience, age group, gender, and role (e.g. engineers and office staff).

 • Look through your exit interviews for trends on why people leave.